 Are you approaching the point, or possibly even at the point, where you think it’s time to get rid of your glasses or your contact lenses?

-If you’re tired of having to move between your long-distance pair of glasses and your reading glasses, laser correction may be the answer for you!
+If you’re tired of having to move between your long-distance pair of glasses and your reading glasses, laser treatment for eyes may be the answer for you!

-Laser eye surgery can be an overwhelming topic.
+Laser eye surgery can be an overwhelming topic when thinking about the cost and options.
 Learn everything you need to know from a leading expert in the field, Dr Dylan Joseph.